 - Make sure to take note of this measurement in inches and be as accurate as possible.
 A small difference in size can make a big impact in the ideal fit of your rack safety product.

-- While most manufacturers produce standard beams, the actual measurement of these beams can vary.
-For example, one nominal 8-foot beam may be 8’3″ while others may be 8’6″ (102 inches).
+- While most manufacturers produce standard beams, the actual measurement of these beams can vary slightly.

 - To ensure the best fit, measure your racks and send us your exact dimensions.
 With a precise measurement, we can provide the best warehouse safety solution for you.
 While dimensions of your racks may be slightly larger or smaller than standard strap lengths, you’ll have an easier time finding the right fit without rounding.
 And, custom sizes can also be created to fit your specialized needs, with a minimum order quantity.